 The Madisonian system (named after James Madison, the architect of the US Constitution) was explicitly engineered to slow politics down through checks and balances.
 Its entire design is built around separating powers, multiplying veto points, and ensuring that no single actor or institution can redirect the system quickly or unilaterally.

-The system is thus designed to prevent steering, not to enable it.
+Thus, the system is thus designed to prevent steering, not to enable it.

 And this problem has been dramatically worsened by fifty years of institutional rot, which is what a lot of my research at MIT concerned itself with!